maddiecondie/Fairway-Training/README.md

 - Input business name in `Company Name` IF there is no work address, only home address, Input "Home Address" in red ink instead.
 - Input address information to their corresponding columns.
     - `Physical Street Two` refers to Apt #'s, Unit #'s, Room #'s, Suite/Ste #'s, Building #'s, etc.
+- BOOK: Log into Encompass
+    - Enter Borrower's file (refer to Tea/Spray instructions)
+    - Under `Forms` double click `1003 Page 1`
+    - Scroll down to `III Borrower Information` and under `Borrower` view `Dependents #` & `Ages`
+        - IF there are 1 or more dependents listed at age(s) 12 or under, they are eligle for a book.
+If there are a number of dependents, but no ages listed- don't send book.
 #### _Order Cutting Boards_

 -